-In this paper, we present an RKKY-exchange-based device for the systematic shaping of entanglement trajectories, including fixed entanglement.
-The spin qubits considered here can be implemented using impurity/defect centers or QDs, and we use \textquotedblleft spin qubits\textquotedblright\ to refer to both throughout.
-We show that the dynamics are parameterized by the exchange-time integral (ETI), which acts as an effective time parameter, enabling reversal of previously visited states along a trajectory.
-In our implementation, the required time dependence of the sign change in the exchange coupling is achieved by prescribing the spatial vibrational motion of the qubits.
-Alternatively, any platform that enables controlled switching of the exchange between ferromagnetic and antiferromagnetic regimes (for example, through dynamical voltages~\cite{Leon2019,Mousavi2021,Tran2024}) can realize the same scheme without qubit motion.
-Although trajectory reversal, as formulated here, applies to arbitrary initial states (ISs), we illustrate its use with the special ISs introduced in Ref.~\onlinecite{Chen2025}, which lie near the boundary between entangled and unentangled states.
-Because even weakly entangled states can support high-precision parameter estimation~\cite {Trenyi2024}, such boundary-proximal states exhibit heightened sensitivity to external fields and are therefore valuable for quantum metrology.
-By navigating trajectories toward and across this boundary, the platform provides a framework for exploring quantum phase transitions driven by the loss and gain of entanglement.
-Particularly, alternating the exchange can mitigate dephasing.
-Components that accumulate phase more rapidly in the ferromagnetic interval are unwound more quickly in the subsequent antiferromagnetic interval, thereby refocusing the state and producing an echo-like correction~\cite{Hahn1950,Bluhm2011}, unwinding phase accumulation to mitigate dephasing.
+In this paper, we present an RKKY-exchange-based device for the systematic shaping of entanglement trajectories.
+The spin qubits considered here can be implemented using suspended impurity/defect centers or stationary QD-confined spins coupled effectively through the mediating two-dimensional electron gas (2DEG).
+We show that the dynamics are parameterized by the exchange-time integral (ETI), which acts as an effective evolution variable and enables the reversal of previously visited states along a trajectory.
+In our implementation, the required time dependence of the sign change in the exchange coupling is achieved by a motion-driven scheme (prescribing the spatial vibrational motion of the qubits).
+Alternatively, a gate-driven scheme, which switches the exchange between ferromagnetic and antiferromagnetic regimes via dynamical voltages $V_{G}\left( t\right) $ \cite{Leon2019,Mousavi2021,Tran2024}, can realize the same exchange dynamics without motion.
+We demonstrate that distinct trajectories can be achieved by employing the boundary-proximal initial states (ISs) identified through our recent work in Ref.~\onlinecite{Chen2025}, which are valuable for quantum metrology due to their sensitivity to external fields~\cite{Trenyi2024}.
+Furthermore, introducing damping to the out-of-phase vibrations facilitates the generation and stabilization of large entanglement.
+The proposed device enables reversible access to quantum states and supports applications exploiting near-boundary physics, characterized by weak entanglement.
+Moreover, by alternating the exchange polarity, our platform also offers an echo-like correction mechanism~\cite{Hahn1950,Bluhm2011}, unwinding phase accumulation to mitigate dephasing.